Point Park

 7 minutes from the Incline

-Tennessee Aquarium and IMAX 3D Theater
+Tennessee Aquarium & IMAX Theater

 Among the best places to visit in Chattanooga, the Tennessee Aquarium is home to an array of fresh and saltwater animals, including otters, penguins, sharks, and stingrays.
 After exploring the aquarium, catch a larger-than-life movie at the IMAX 3D Theater.